Testing-Guild/System-Testing/README.md

 * **Budgetary Constraints:**  Commercial tools often come with licensing fees, while open-source options are freely available.
 * **Team Expertise:**  The team's existing skillset and comfort level with various tools should be considered.
 * **Scalability Needs:**  The tool should be able to accommodate the testing demands of the project as it grows.

+## How E2E testing builds upon System testing

+System testing and End-to-End (E2E) testing are both crucial phases in the software development lifecycle, but they serve distinct purposes and build upon each other.
+Here's a detailed explanation of how E2E testing complements and expands upon the groundwork laid by system testing:

+**System Testing: The Building Blocks**

+Imagine system testing as meticulously constructing the individual components of a house – the walls, the roof, the plumbing, and the electrical wiring.
+Each component is rigorously tested to ensure it functions as intended.
+This phase focuses on verifying the internal workings and interactions between various modules of the application.
+It employs a black-box approach, meaning testers interact with the application from a user's perspective, unaware of the intricate internal code.

+**E2E Testing: The User Journey Experience**

+E2E testing, on the other hand, takes the constructed house and simulates a walkthrough – a real user experience.
+It mimics how a user would interact with the application from start to finish, performing a series of actions and validating the expected outcomes across the entire system.
+It's like inviting someone to walk through your newly built house, checking if all the doors open, lights turn on, and water flows smoothly.

+**Building Upon the Foundation**

+Here's how E2E testing leverages the groundwork laid by system testing:

+* **System Testing as the Prerequisite:**  E2E testing relies on a stable and well-functioning system as its foundation.
+System testing ensures individual components work as intended and interact seamlessly before E2E testing can comprehensively evaluate the user experience.

+* **Focus on User Experience:**  While system testing verifies the functionality of individual parts, E2E testing focuses on how those parts work together to deliver a cohesive and user-friendly experience.
+It identifies issues that might go undetected during system testing, such as inconsistencies in data flow or navigation flow across different modules.

+* **Integration and Interaction:**  System testing ensures modules work together, but E2E testing goes a step further.
+It validates how user interactions with various functionalities trigger seamless responses across the entire system.
+Imagine flipping a light switch (user interaction) and verifying the light turns on (expected response) – not just that the light bulb and switch are functional individually.

+* **Real-World Scenarios:**  E2E testing often leverages automated tools to simulate real-world user journeys.
+This helps uncover issues that might not be apparent during isolated unit or integration testing.
+It's like testing the house under real-life conditions, simulating how users would interact with it in their daily lives.